 We’ve all had a moment like this.
 Maybe more than once.

 Writers work hard to get emotional reactions to their work.
 Horrors are supposed to frighten us.
 Romances make us squee.
 We want to feel these emotions.
 If we don’t, we’re disappointed.

 By that logic, my mum should have accepted her disgust while watching The Boys.
 Assuming the writers intended disgust to be the reaction, they succeeded.
 It’s fine.

 Or is it?

 A few years ago, I was watching Stargate: Atlantis and one episode introduced a new character called Michael.
 A classic amnesia case, Michael soon discovers that everyone is hiding ‘the truth’ from him and he can’t trust anyone.
 The reveal?
-He’s a member of a species called the Wraith (That one species who are evil because sci-fi) and the show’s heroes kidnapped, tortured and brainwashed him into believing he was human.
+He’s a member of a species called the Wraith, the show’s antagonists, and the show’s heroes kidnapped, tortured and brainwashed him into believing he was human.

 I stopped watching.
-I didn’t care about the characters I was supposed to and I checked out of their story.
+I didn’t care about heroes and I checked out of their story.
 This is the last thing any writer wants.